 Can I appeal against the change in my rates liability?

-The changes in rates liability arising from the reforms to empty property relief are not in themselves grounds for appeal.
-However, if you disagree with the rateable value that appears in the current rating list entry for your property, under the existing arrangements you may challenge it by making a 'proposal' against it to the Valuation Office Agency.
+The changes in rates liability arising from the reforms to empty property relief are not grounds for appeal.
+If you disagree with the rateable value that appears in the current rating list entry for your property, under the existing arrangements, you may challenge it by making a 'proposal' against it to the Valuation Office Agency.

 - Telephone: 03000 501501

-Empty property relief will usually be calculated automatically from information supplied at the time of sale or purchase.
-If you receive a bill for an empty property which does not show the correct reduction, please let us know.
+Calculation of empty property relief is automatic from information supplied at the time of sale or purchase.
+If you receive a bill for an empty property that does not show the correct reduction, please let us know.